InnerSourceCommons/managing-innersource-projects/measuring/areas.md

     There are usual metrics that determine the complexity of the code, modularity, test coverage, documentation coverage, and others.
-What we have when measuring this type of metrics is that we can control where our inner source method is leading those metrics.
+What we have when measuring this type of metrics is that we can control where our InnerSource method is leading those metrics.
 Increases in the code complexity or less test coverage may indicate unexpected behaviours that should be fixed and controlled.